code-by-matt/flowerpower/README.md

 2. L2 regularization is what I saw in Andrew's course, so I chose it out of familiarity.
 The precise difference in behavior between L1 regularization and L2 regularization remains a mystery to me.

 3. Why inverse?
 Nobody knows.

+4. I guess that's why some people like golf.